ArgoRobots/LiveCharts2Demo/README.md

 # LiveCharts2 WinForms Demo

-A comprehensive demonstration application showcasing the capabilities of LiveCharts2 with SkiaSharp in a .NET 9 WinForms environment.
+A demonstration application showcasing the capabilities of LiveCharts2 with SkiaSharp in a .NET 9 WinForms environment.
 This demo provides interactive examples of various chart types with customizable animations and real-time data visualization.

-## 🚀 Features
+## Features

 ### Chart Types